The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Stephen Thielke is a Psychiatrist in Seattle, Washington.
+Stephen Thielke is a Geriatrics provider practicing medicine in Seattle, Washington.
 Dr. Thielke is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Seasonal Affective Disorder (SAD), Generalized Anxiety Disorder (GAD), and Dementia.
-Dr. Thielke is currently accepting new patients.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Seasonal Affective Disorder (SAD), Generalized Anxiety Disorder (GAD), and Dementia.

 Distinguished in Major Depression